carpentries/docs.carpentries.org/source/resources/general/glossary.md

     a session where Instructor Trainees give a short demonstration of how they would teach a lesson; part of the Instructor certification process.

 Technology Team
-    members of The Carpentries Core Team that ensure the development, maintenance, and compliance of all the systems that keep our organisation operating (e.g., Etherpads, lesson templates, our internal database AMY).
+    members of The Carpentries Core Team that ensure the development, maintenance, and compliance of all the computational infrastructure and services that keep our organisation operating (e.g., Etherpads and CodiMD, the Workbench and our lesson templates, GitHub organisations and repositories, our internal database AMY, and our cloud infrastructure).

 Tip Sheet
     community resource that synthesises and summarises information; example includes our [Welcome Tip Sheet](https://zenodo.org/records/14591202).